 The initial D-4-3 grant is typically 1 year.
 Extensions follow the school enrollment period and are applied for with:

-Students who graduate from their Korean school can apply to change status to D-2 (university student) if they gain university admission, or D-4-1 (language study) for language programs, without leaving Korea.
+Students who graduate from their Korean school can apply to change status to (university student) if they gain university admission, or D-4-1 (language study) for language programs, without leaving Korea.

 Families planning to send their child to study in Korea should:

-Note: if the family is relocating to Korea together, the parents' visa type will determine whether the child can accompany on F-3 (dependent) status instead of needing a separate D-4-3.
+Note: if the family is relocating to Korea together, the parents' visa type will determine whether the child can accompany on (dependent) status instead of needing a separate D-4-3.

 Need help with this?